 🔧 Best for durability and frequent flyers

-This one’s built like a tank.
-With a metal frame, ball-bearing wheels, and reinforced corners, it’s one of the toughest bags on the market.
-A lot of airline pilots swear by this because it can take a beating from airport tarmacs.
+Built like a tank.
+Metal frame, ball-bearing wheels, and reinforced corners make this one of the most rugged bags on the market.
+Many airline pilots are fans of this rolling bag because it can stand up to repeated abuse from airport tarmacs.

 ✅ Pros: